4 Soothing Stretches That Relieve Sciatica Pain During Pregnancy

 Managing Sciatica Pain During Pregnancy

-While many women may succumb to sciatica pain during pregnancy, you don't have to be among them.
+While many women may succumb to sciatica pain during their pregnancy, you don't have to be among them.
 Here are ways you can avoid a potential run-in with sciatica.

 - Avoid heavy lifting.